 Since you are reading this article, the chances are high that you are looking to take the DIY approach to program your vehicle’s TPMS sensors.
 It must be challenging if you don’t know how, but with the right tools and information, you can program your TPMS sensors without any assistance.

-If you are looking for how to activate new TPMS sensor without a tool?
+If you are looking for how to activate a new TPMS sensor without a tool?
 That’s not the focus of this article.
 Instead, you will learn how to program TPMS sensors using specialized tools.
 As for the information you need, here are some things you should know before programming your TPMS sensors.

 Get the Right Tools